shawn-nassabi/applied-machine-learning-from-scratch/README.md

 # Applied Machine Learning projects built from scratch

 All the projects involve building machine learning (ML) models from scratch.
 Black-box models were not used.
-Models are built using Python, PyTorch, and NumPy.
+Models are built using Python with PyTorch, Pandas, and NumPy.

 ## ML models built include:
 - Generative Adversarial Network (GAN) to generate images of anime themed characters